Native Seed Establishment Best Management Practices

 Summer

-Worst time of the year to install native seed.
+Summer is the worst time of the year to install native seed.
 Reserve this for "must do" projects such as one's ties to construction timelines.
-This is not recommended.
+Native seed planting and germination is not recommended during this time of year.

 Fall

-Best time of the year for flowers, sedges, and rushes.
-Generally, this is the best time of the year to install native seed.
+Fall is the best time of the year for flowers, sedges, and rushes.
+Generally, fall in the Midwest is the best time of the year to install native seed.

 Winter

-Best time of the year for flowers, sedges, and rushes.
-Generally, this is the best time of the year to install native seed.
+Winter is the best time of the year for flowers, sedges, and rushes.
+Generally, winter is the best time of the year to install native seed.
+To learn more about frost seeding, check out our guide on how to use frost seeding for native seed applications.

 Native Seed Stratification